-Melt butter in a saucepan.
-Sauté onions and red pepper over medium-low heat for about 3 minutes stirring occasionally.
+Melt butter in a medium saucepan.
+Add the onion and red pepper and sauté over medium-low heat until crisp-tender, stirring occasionally, about 3 minutes.

-Sprinkle sweet rice flour over vegetables and stir in well.
+Sprinkle sweet rice flour over vegetables and stir well.
 Continue cooking, stirring, for another 3 minutes.

-Whisk in the milk, soup, salt, and pepper to taste.
+Whisk in the milk, soup, and salt and pepper to taste.
 Stir on low heat until the mixture begins to simmer and thicken.

 Carefully pour cooked sauce over the cooked macaroni and peas that have been reserved in the large bowl.

-Add the tuna and 1 1/2 cups of the cheese and stir to combine.
+Drain the tuna, break into small pieces, and add to the bowl with 1 1/2 cups of the cheese and stir to combine.

-Pour the mixture into a 13" x 9" (3-quart) buttered casserole dish and top with the rest of the cheese.
+Pour the mixture into a 13 x 9-inch (3-quart) buttered casserole dish and top with the remaining 1/2 cup of cheese.

-Mix breadcrumbs or cracker crumbs with olive oil until combined and sprinkle evenly over the casserole.
+Mix breadcrumbs with olive oil until combined and sprinkle evenly over the casserole.

-Bake for 35 to 40 minutes, until bubbling and browned.
-Serve with a fresh green salad or green vegetable.
+Bake for 35 to 40 minutes, until bubbling and browned, and serve.